 -Women’s Health Network: Osteoporosis Fact Sheet .
 Eye opening.

-Recently the American College of Physicians (ACP) issued New Guidelines for bisphosphonates.
+The American College of Physicians (ACP) has issued guidelines for bisphosphonates.
 From the press release:

 “Physicians should prescribe generic drugs to treat patients with osteoporosis whenever possible and they should discuss the importance of medication adherence, especially for bisphosphonates,” said Jack Ende, MD, MACP, president, ACP.